dPgn/codegen/README.md

     [ Move [ RVal fun ] [ Cast [ Int -32 ] [ 42 ] ] ]
     [ Exit fun ]

-Once complete, the code generation process has following steps:
+The code generation process has following steps:

 * program creates code in the intermediate representation, either using DSL implemented by ir::code class directly, or in textual form
 * intermediate representation is internally rewritten in a form more suitable for optimizations